transfar-hackers/notes/how-to-handle-a-front-end-project.md

   * the organization(structure) of the source codes
   * maintain a good development environment, solve the environment problems in advance
   * solve critical technical problems in advance
-  * write out critical source codes(such as framework of the whole project, common components, common usages of critical features of the framework)
+  * write critical source codes(such as framework of the whole project, common components, sample codes of common usages on critical features of the framework)
   * should teach team member with new techniques used in this project, and hand out related tasks as soon as team members understands how to do it